 “Oh, it’s pretty easy.”

-The hike up Sitka’s Mount Verstovia – one of the most popular Sitka hiking trails – wasn’t the most challenging hike I have ever done but I certainly wouldn’t describe it as easy.
+The Sitka hiking trail up Mount Verstovia – one of the most popular hikes in Sitka – wasn’t the most challenging hike I have ever done but I certainly wouldn’t describe it as easy.

-As the bus doesn’t run on Sundays, we had to tack on the extra two mile hike along the coast then the highway to the beginning of the Mount Verstovia trail, not that I was complaining.
+As the bus doesn’t run on Sundays, we had to tack on the extra two-mile walk along the coast then the highway to the beginning of the Mount Verstovia trail, not that I was complaining.

 A thick layer of moss coated everything on the forest floor.
 Rotting branches that had probably been ripped from trees during a storm were now sprouting new life, in the form of toadstools and ferns.